La fille mal gardée

-The origins of La Fille mal gardée
+The origins of La fille mal gardée

-La Fille mal gardée was the creation of Jean Dauberval, one of the greatest choreographers of his day.
+La fille mal gardée was the creation of Jean Dauberval, one of the greatest choreographers of his day.
 He was trained under the influential teacher Jean-Georges Noverre and is further distinguished as the teacher of Charles Didelot, known today as "The Father of Russian Ballet".
-Legend has it that Dauberval found his inspiration for La Fille mal gardée while in a Bordeaux print shop, where he viewed an engraving of Pierre-Antoine Baudouin's painting Le reprimande/Une jeune fille querellée par sa mère.
+Legend has it that Dauberval found his inspiration for La fille mal gardée while in a Bordeaux print shop, where he viewed an engraving of Pierre-Antoine Baudouin's painting Le reprimande/Une jeune fille querellée par sa mère.
 The painting showed a girl in tears with her clothes disarrayed being berated by an old woman (presumably her mother) in a hay barn, while her lover can be seen in the background scurrying up the stairs to the safety of the loft.
-Allegedly this quaint work of art amused Dauberval so much that he immediately set out to craft a suitable scenario for a ballet.
+This quaint work of art amused Dauberval so much that he immediately set out to craft a suitable scenario for a ballet.